Microfish31/rl-parking-problem/README.md

 - **Steering range:** \(-0.5\) to \(0.5\)
 - **Acceleration range:** \(-0.4\) to \(0.4\)

-To convert continuous actions into discrete actions:
+To convert continuous actions into discrete actions

 |   | **Steering (m)** | **Acceleration (n)** |
 |---|------------------|----------------------|